Polyurethane Concrete Floor – Durable for Commercial Kitchens

 When deciding between types of floor resurfacing, people often find themselves choosing between epoxy and polyurethane concrete.
-Fortunately, when it comes to Commercial Kitchen Flooring, you can often use both.
-While each of these floor coatings works differently, they both offer a variety of advantages.
-These systems also greatly mitigate issues related to high moisture vapor emissions in the substrate.
+Fortunately, when it comes to Commercial Kitchen Flooring, you can usually use both.
+While each of these floor coatings works differently, they offer various advantages.
+These systems also significantly mitigate issues related to high moisture vapor emissions in the substrate.

 Polyurethane Concrete Mortars or Urethane Cement Floor (USDA Approved) is a high-performance cementitious material with a urethane binder.
 Designed to withstand extremely harsh environments (food processing, beverage, dairy and milk plants, pharmaceutical, and chemical facilities).

 Also referred to as urethane mortars, urethane concrete flooring, and cementitious polyurethane floor coating.
 This material, better than the epoxy floor, withstands wet processing, chemical contamination, and high-temperature cleaning than traditional coatings.

-Urethane Cement is dense and impervious—ideal flooring solutions where the highest hygienic standards are required and for the toughest industrial environments.
-We challenged this floor’s resistance against extreme temperatures, corrosive acids, and the most aggressive impacts.
+Urethane Cement is dense and impervious—ideal flooring solutions requiring the highest hygienic standards and for the harshest industrial environments.
+We challenged this floor’s resistance against extreme temperatures, corrosive acids, and the most forceful impacts.
 No cracking, debonding, delamination, nor softening of any kind occurred.

-Urethane Mortar Flooring or Urethane Slurry System are designed to be used particularly in the food industry and the chemical industry, especially when high chemical resistance and resistance to organic acids is required.
+Urethane Mortar Flooring or Urethane Slurry System are designed to be used mainly in the food and chemical industries, especially when high chemical resistance and resistance to organic acids is required.
 And for industrial floors that are subjected to hot water and steam cleaning.
 Urethane Cement Cove Base creates a seamless transition between the floor system and walls.

 - High Thermal Shock Resistance